 HISTORY:

-Although the modern Australian Bulldog was only developed in the early 1990’s, the breed can trace its history to the Old English Bulldog, a breed with a very long history in England.
-The Old English Bulldog was a very different animal than its modern descendant the English Bulldog.
-Developed from ancient bull-catching Mastiffs, the Old English Bulldog was bred to participate in a sport known as bull-baiting.
-Bull-baiting involved a bull being tied to a stake in the middle of a ring or pit.
-The bull would be provoked and enraged and then a Bulldog was sent in to fight it.
-The Bulldog would grab a hold of the bull’s nose and hold on until the beast was immobilized; a battle that sometimes lasted over an hour and often resulted in the deaths of one or both animals.
-In order to serve this purpose, the Old English Bulldog was an incredibly powerful and athletic animal, and also extraordinarily fierce and aggressive.
-Its jaws became incredibly wide, giving it the maximum bite area to hold on with.
-Bull-baiting was among the most popular sports in England for several centuries until 1835, when it was banned by Parliament.
-For several decades, Old English Bulldogs continued to be bred to participate in illegal bull-baiting matches and so that they might be crossed with Terriers to produce Bull and Terriers, the prime combatants in the newly popular sport of dog fighting.
+The Australian Bulldog is a newly developed breed that originated in Australia, with its history tracing back to the Old English Bulldog, a breed with a long history in England.
+The Old English Bulldog was very different from its modern descendant, the English Bulldog.
+Developed from ancient bull-catching Mastiffs, the Old English Bulldog was bred to participate in bull-baiting, a sport in which a bull was tethered to a stake and provoked, while the Bulldog would attempt to immobilize it by biting its nose.
+This event often lasted for over an hour and sometimes resulted in the death of one or both animals.
+To perform this task, the Old English Bulldog was an incredibly powerful and athletic animal, known for its wide jaws to maximize its bite.
+Bull-baiting remained a popular sport in England until it was banned by Parliament in 1835.
+Afterward, Old English Bulldogs were crossbred with Terriers to create Bull and Terriers, used in the newly popular sport of dog fighting.

 APPEARANCE:

 The Australian Bulldog has been bred exclusively as a family companion animal.
-Breed developers exclusively chose only those dogs with the best temperaments around both adults and children to breed.
-The Australian Bulldog wants nothing more than to be with its family, with whom it forms very close bonds.
-Not a one person dog, the Australian Bulldog forms equally strong attachments to all family members.
-Australian Bulldogs which have been properly socialized with children are usually very good with them.
-This breed is not only extremely tolerant of roughhousing and the loud noises and jerky movements of children, but also very playful and affectionate with them.
+Breed developers selected dogs with the best temperaments around both adults and children.
+The Australian Bulldog forms strong bonds with its family and wants nothing more than to be with them.
+This breed is not a one-person dog; it forms close attachments to all family members.
+Properly socialized Australian Bulldogs are typically great with children.
+They are not only tolerant of roughhousing, loud noises, and jerky movements from children, but are also playful and affectionate with them.

-When properly socialized, Australian Bulldogs are generally very tolerant of strangers.
-In fact, most breed members are very friendly with new people, and consider each acquaintance a potential playmate/source of treats and affection.
-This breed is quite alert and somewhat territorial, and many breed members make capable, if not excellent, watch dogs.
-Although its appearance may be enough to deter intruders, an Australian Bulldog would make a very poor guard dog as they are more likely to follow a robber home than attack one.
+When properly socialized, Australian Bulldogs tend to be very tolerant of strangers.
+Most are friendly toward new people, considering them potential playmates or sources of treats and affection.
+While the breed is alert and somewhat territorial, many Australian Bulldogs make capable, though not excellent, watchdogs.
+Their appearance alone may deter intruders, but they are more likely to follow a robber home than to attack.

-Australian Bulldogs are considerably better than most similar breeds with other dogs.
-This breed generally shows low levels of dog aggression, and many of these dogs greatly enjoy sharing their lives with multiple other dogs of both sexes.
-However, Australian Bulldogs are not a breed that will tolerate aggression from other dogs and will not back down from a confrontation if one comes their way.
-Additionally, some breed members develop territorial issues with strange dogs, especially unneutered males.
-Australian Bulldogs tend to have low prey drives and an accepting attitude towards non-canine animals.
-As is the case with any breed, Australian Bulldogs which have not been exposed to other animals will probably chase them, but once socialization is complete most will leave other pets in peace.
+Australian Bulldogs generally interact well with other dogs, exhibiting low levels of dog aggression.
+Many enjoy sharing their lives with multiple other dogs, regardless of sex.
+However, they will not tolerate aggression from other dogs and will stand their ground if confronted.
+Some breed members may develop territorial issues with unfamiliar dogs, especially unneutered males.
+Australian Bulldogs typically have low prey drives and an accepting attitude toward non-canine animals.
+Like any breed, those not exposed to other animals may chase them, but with proper socialization, most will coexist peacefully with other pets.

-The physical differences between the Australian and English Bulldogs mean that the Australian Bulldog has a more normally functioning respiratory system and is generally less messy.
-This means that the Australian Bulldog is a considerably less messy eater and drinker, as well as being less prone to drooling, snorting, snoring, and flatulence.
-This does not mean that the Australian Bulldog is the ideal breed for the extremely fastidious or easily embarrassed, as this dog will trail food and water from its bowls, drool, make many unusual sounds, snore loudly for hours, and pass gas with great frequency and potency.
+Thanks to their physical differences from the English Bulldog, the Australian Bulldog has a more functional respiratory system and is generally less messy.
+This makes the Australian Bulldog a cleaner eater and drinker, and it is less prone to drooling, snorting, snoring, and flatulence.
+That said, they are not the ideal breed for those who are overly fastidious or easily embarrassed.
+They may still trail food and water from their bowls, drool, make unusual sounds, snore loudly for hours, and pass gas frequently.

 GROOMING REQUIREMENTS: